 - Sometimes, like in Colorado, Delaware, Indiana, Ohio, and West Virginia, States require all adoptive placements be made by the States' Departments of Human or Social Services or child-placing agencies.
 Adoption Agencies walk parents through every stage of the process.
 The attorney plays a limited role because when a child is placed, Birth Parents relinquish custody to the agency.
 Of course, there are costs and conditions associated with these services.

 - Independent Adoption

-- also known as private adoption, the prospective parents decide where and how locate an expected mother ans deal directly with her.
+- also known as private adoption, the prospective parents decide where and how to locate an expected mother and deal directly with her.
 The attorney plays the most significant role because he has to obtain the TPC, sometimes the ICPC.
-This type of adoption is controlled by the States, for example in Florida, Kentucky, Maryland, Massachusetts, Minnesota, Missouri, New Mexico, Rhode Island, and Wisconsin, parents who wish to make private placements must notify the department or obtain the approval of the department or the court.
+This type of adoption is controlled by the States, for example in Florida, Kentucky, Maryland, Massachusetts, Minnesota, Missouri, New Mexico, Rhode Island, and Wisconsin.
+Parents who wish to make private placements must notify the department or obtain the approval of the department or the court.

-This step is required to ensure that you are fit to becomes parents.
+This step is required to ensure that you are fit to become parents.
 It consists in:

 - Providing State and Federal Criminal Backgrounds Checks

 - Allowing Home Inspections.